Daanikus/PainTracker/README.md

 it'll be visible along with the rest of your records on the graph screen.
 You can tap on any entry in the graph to get a better look at its details.
 (Go to History under the hamburger menu in the top left to get a more in-depth look at your records.)
 You can also export your data to a PDF.
-Just find Export to PDF in the hamburger menu at the top left.
+Just find Export to PDF in the options menu on the top right.

 ## Contact